mrpta/approvability/README.md

 	$ rake approvability:install:migrations
 	```

-	Before running these migrations see "Additional Steps For Ease Of Use" step two, just in case.

 5. And then add the following to each of the models that will be approvable:

 	```